SHEB WOOLEY

 A "normal" record, "Sweet Chile," describing the charms of a bayou girl, hit the charts in the summer of 1959.
 He then took the vari-speed gimmick to its lowest level with "Pygmy Love," featuring a chorus of teeny-tiny voices.
 "Skin Tight, Pin Striped, Purple Pedal Pushers" made a fashion statement (consistent in color, at least) in 1961, but none of these farcical offerings connected.
 Returning to his C&W foundation, he scored a number one country hit in March 1962 with "That's My Pa," a yodelin', horse-laughin' backwoods delight (then he made an about-turn with "That's My Ma," a spoken word weeper).
 Later that year he adopted a pseudonym, Ben Colder (after considering several other names including "Klon Dyke"), with an intended one-shot, "Don't Go Near the Eskimos," a parody of Rex Allen's hit "Don't Go Near the Indians."
 The song was silly, but not particularly offensive, and was a fair-sized hit.

 Here's where things got ugly.
 Sheb made a second Colder record, "Hello Wall No. 2," an unfunny, inebriated takeoff on Faron Young's "Hello Walls."
 Fans reacted positively, which opened the floodgates for a long series of raging-drunk remakes purportedly done for laughs.
 Often indecipherable, these intelligence-insulting satires of hit songs came at a steady clip; "Still No. 2," "Detroit City No. 2," "Almost Persuaded No. 2" and "Harper Valley P.T.A.
-(Later That Same Day)" were hits, reaching an audience that somehow enjoyed listening to mostly-spoken alcohol-fueled rants (Johnny Bond later did a better job with the drunk routine...and he knew when to stop).
+(Later That Same Day)" were hits, reaching an audience that somehow enjoyed listening to mostly-spoken alcohol-fueled rants (Johnny Bond did a better job with the drunk routine...and he knew when to stop).
 Wooley made Ben Colder records for more than ten years and even appeared playing his intoxicated alter-ego on the TV series Hee Haw, and we're all worse off for it.

 In between the Colder tirades, Sheb kept it real (it was an alternating Jekyll-Hyde kind of situation) with several country hits over the years ("Blue Guitar," "I'll Leave the Singin' to the Bluebirds"), occasionally having fun (like with the pseudo-autobiographical "Wild And Wooley, Big Unruly Me"), growing more sappily sentimental as the decade wore on ("Tonight's the Night My Angel's Halo Fell," "Tie a Tiger Down," "I Remember Loving You").
 He remained with MGM through 1973 and made recordings for small labels for several years afterwards, also keeping his acting career going through 1990.
 In '88 he had a small role in the family film Purple People Eater starring Ned Beatty and Shelley Winters, loosely based on his 1958 hit.
 Overall, Sheb Wooley's career was quite unlike anyone else's, with an impressive list of colorful film and TV roles and some four decades' worth of musical output running the gamut from seriously down-home hillbilly tunes to absurdly unbalanced pop novelties - all of them overshadowed by a still-lurking space creature with an oversized eyeball, built-in head horn and a preference for the taste of purple-skinned earthlings.